DigitalPublishingToolkit/TOD15-Online-Courtship/md/15_Chin.md

 loved one online just as depicted in the novel.
 Though the hype surrounding online romance may have dissipated, the practice has certainly not gone out of fashion.
-As the country with the largest Internet population in the world, dating somebody met online has become a mainstream mode of courtship for many Chinese, similar to Internet users in the West.
+As the country with the largest Internet population in the world, dating somebody online has become a mainstream mode of courtship for many Chinese, similar to Internet users in the West.
 In fact, existing studies suggest that Chinese Internet users embrace social media more extensively than their Western